How To Become An Insurance Agent In Wyoming

 You may register to take your exams and find more information on the Pearson Vue Wyoming Insurance page.

 After you have completed your exams, the next step is to apply for your license.
-If you have more than one line of authority that you have took the education for, be sure to apply for all of those lines.
+If you have more than one line of authority that you have taken the education for, be sure to apply for all of those lines.

 The fee for an online application is $100 for Property and Casualty, and $100 for Life and Accident, Health, Sickness, and Disability.
 There is also a fee of $39 for the fingerprinting that you will pay with the application.